seng350/course/project.md

 - **M6.** post-mortem report (5%)

 ## Teams

-- Instructor assigned - see Slack
+The project will be performed in groups of 3-4 students.
+All students in one group must be registered in the same lab section, as the lab time will be used to work on the project.
+The Project TA will assign groups by Wednesday Sept.
+11. You can email him any preferences to be assigned to the same group as your friend/classmate by Sept.
+9th.
+(There is no guarantee that all preferences can be met.)

-- If you are having trouble with your team (lazy group members, poor communication, technical trouble, etc.) **come see me or Omar as early as possible**.
+- If you are having trouble with your team (lazy group members, poor communication, technical trouble, etc.) **come see me or a TA as early as possible**.
 We cannot help you if you don't let us know.
 Telling me in April that the team was not effective will not be an excuse.
 - A regular meeting schedule is highly recommended to keep everyone on track.
 You might want to follow a [Scrum style standup](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum): each team member says:
     -   What did you do since last meeting?
     -   What will you do before the next meeting?